NathanRHall97/CS1980-Capstone-Spring-2020/api_gateway_microservice/README.md

   4. If you create test files for a microservice, create a test directory and put the test file in that.

 ## How to run:
-1. Install pystache module to read/write from mustache templates `pip install pystache`
+1. Install requirements from root folder Documentation `pip install -r requirements.txt`
 2. Run `docker pull postgres` to get the postgres image for the database
 2. From `api_gateway_microservice` directory, run `python build.py` to build requisite YAMLs and database files
 3. From `api_gateway_microservice` directory, run `docker-compose up` to spin up microservices